trannon1/lab-09-back-end/README.md

 12/10/2019 10:44am - Application has been deployed to Heroku
 12/10/2019 11:10am - Functionality added to server.js for location search
 12/10/2019 11:46am - Functionality added to server.js for weather forecast
+12/12/2019 2:00pm - Functionality added to server.js for event search
+12/13/2019 10:00am - Added database and functionality
+12/13/2019 11:00am - Functionality added to server.js for movie search
+12/13/2019 12:00pm - Functionality added to server.js for yelp search
+12/13/2019 1:00pm - Modularized code

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->

 Number and name of feature: Feature #1: Location Search

-Estimate of time needed to complete: 1 hours
+Estimate of time needed to complete: 1 hour

 Start time: 10:44am